arasbm/x-tough-switch/README.md

 x-tough-switch
 ==============

-Switch UI element that is intentionally made hard to toggle
+Switch UI element that is intentionally made hard to toggle to avoid accidental change